Cheetah2210/Cheetah2210/README.md

 ---

-**"Build it local, back it up five times, and make the waste heat pay for the computing power."**
+**"Build it local, back it up five times, and make it pay for itself."**